-Claim: Photograph shows children who beheaded their mother on Halloween.
+Claim: Photograph shows the Buckley family, whose children beheaded their mother on Halloween.

 All of this seems too fantastically ghastly to be genuine, but not completely impossible, so what's the real story behind this image?
 Is it one of those "too bizarre to be true" tales that really is true?
 Has someone taken a genuine old photograph of unknown origin and created a fictitious backstory to explain its spooky appearance?
 Did someone merge a real account of a gruesome Halloween murder with an unrelated image?
 Are the picture and its explanation both fakes?

-The correct answer is "Phony story, mostly fake photo."
+The correct answer is "Phony story, mostly fake photograph."
 The image shown here started out as a genuine, if somewhat mundane, family portrait:

 Then the photograph fell into the hands of Halloween artist Edward Allen from Haunted Memories, who transformed it into an image he called "Midwestern Matricide" by altering the original to remove the mother's head and place an axe into the hands of the daughter:

 I always liked this photograph and had been meaning to work with it for a while.
 I thought it had a really eerie atmosphere with the stark lighting, desolate landscape, and the somber expressions on the family members' faces.
 Like so many photos from that era, it was rather washed out, hazy, and yellowed, but I like it that way.
 After all, it is supposed to look old, faded, and HAUNTED!
 The changes in this one are subtle, but quite still startling in their effect.
 I blurred the severed head to give it a sense of movement, as you often see in those old photographs that took so long for the camera to expose.
 You can't easily see these minimal changes coming, so it really sneaks up on people!